phreeza/manuscript_axon_potentials/doc/manuscript.md

 Such axon bundles exist throughout the peripheral and central nervous system.
 (Examples...)
-The white matter of the brain can be viewed as an aglomeration of such bundles. (ref) The study of the fields has clinical relevance (motor nerve, ABR, EEG?)
+The white matter of the brain can be viewed as an aglomeration of such bundles. (ref)

-Based on a forward model of the extracellular field potential [@Holt1999Electrical,@Gold2006Origin], we characterize three principal effects of axon bundle structure on the EFP, and demonstrate them using two models of varying complexity, as well as a set of electrophysiological recordings from the barn owl brain stem.
+Based on a forward model of the extracellular field potential [@Holt1999Electrical;@Gold2006Origin], we characterize three principal effects of axon bundle structure on the EFP, and demonstrate them using two models of varying complexity, as well as a set of electrophysiological recordings from the barn owl brain stem.
+These effects are elaborations of the properties of such bundles described in past [@Gydikov1986Influence;@Gydikov1986Extracellular;@Plonsey1977Action].

+The study of the fields is relevant in many measurement methods which rely on the extracellular field potential.
+The relevance may also including noninvasive methods, where the underlying mechansms of far field generation are often poorly understood.

+Relationship to CSD

-- cite: holt&koch, gold&koch, trayanova, gydkov, plonsey, rall, Rinzel, einevol, Destexe, Brette, nunez&..., kuokkanen, telenzuk, rattay&danner, cec email ref
+- cite: rall, Rinzel, einevoll, Destexe, Brette, nunez&srinivasan, telenzuk, rattay&danner, cec email ref

 Results
 ==============